NicolasH2/gseaCondenser/README.md

 # condenseGSEA

-condenseGsea takes a data.frame that must have a column with genes.
+`condenseGsea` takes a data.frame where every row is a pathway and there must have a column with genes (each item in that row is a string where genes are separated by commas).
 Those could be all genes that were found or all genes that are in the set or just the leading edge. condenseGsea will return the same data.frame but with additional columns that give information about the parent-child relation between terms.
 Terms are related if they share enough genes with another set.
 The smaller set (in terms of how many genes it has) will normally be the child of the bigger set.
-However, the user can also define certain sets to be parents, in which case the will be the only parents around, and all other terms will become their children.
+However, the user can also define certain sets to be parents, in which case they will be the only parents, and all other terms will become their children.

 ``` r
 library(gseaCondenser)